Camilo Malagon

 Specialty: 20th and 21st Century Latin American Literature and Film

-He researches and publishes on late 20th and 21st century Latin American literature, film and culture with a focus on theories of space, place and globalization.
+He researches and publishes on late 20th and 21st century Latin American literature, film and culture, especially from Colombia, with a focus on theories of space, place and globalization.
 His interests also include the intersection of Latin American literature and world literature, ecocriticism, feminist theory, critical theory, continental philosophy and the digital humanities.

 At Ithaca College, he teaches courses across the curriculum, from language courses and survey courses of literature in Spanish to topic courses in Latin American literature and cultural production as well as interdisciplinary courses in Latin American studies.